Last Updated on October 26, 2022 by Griselda M.

 How To Propagate Chicks and Hens Successfully

 Using a seed tray can help protect your seeds from getting blown by the wind.
 Use well-draining soil for your seeds and water them accordingly.
 Succulents need a lot of water at the beginning for the seeds to grow.
-You can keep the seed tray at a safe spot with enough sunlight.
+You can keep the seed tray in a safe spot with enough sunlight.

 Your seed should sprout in a couple of weeks.
 Take note that not all of your seeds will grow successfully.
 But once they develop into tiny rosettes, you have to ensure that they have developed a strong root system before transferring them.